openl2m/openl2m/docs/installation/index.rst

 Installation
 ============

+**To quickly test OpenL2M in your environment, run in a docker container!
+Please see ./docker/test/README.txt**

+The following steps are for a full, production install of OpenL2M.
+No containers are supported at this time.

 **Requirements**

 OpenL2M has some requirements:

-* Python 3.8 or greater (OpenL2M is developed and tested on Python 3.11)
+* Python 3.10 or greater (OpenL2M is developed and tested on Python 3.11)
 * net-snmp v5.7 or greater, including net-snmp-devel
 * the Python "easysnmp" package v0.2.5 or greater.
 * a web server, with the WSGI capability.
 We use Nginx in all our documentation.
   Apache may work but is not tested.
-* the Django framework, v4.2 or greater.
+* the Django framework, v5.0 or greater.
 * a PostgreSQL database, running at least version 12.
 We use v12 and v14 in our testing.

 **Application Stack Overview**